What you need to know if you're going to Huntsville Municipal Court

 How does the Huntsville Municipal Court operate?

 There are for Municipal Court judges who handle the hundreds of cases that passed through this court.
 If you have a case in the Municipal Court, your first step will be an arraignment; at the arraignment, you will tell the judge with you are pleading guilty or not guilty.
-For those people who are confined in the Madison County jail, their arraignment will be held by video conference.
+For those confined in the Madison County jail, their arraignment will be held by video conference.

 What can I expect to happen at my arraignment?

-If you are able to afford to hire an attorney you should retain the services of a competent criminal defense lawyer as quickly as possible.
+If you are able to afford to hire an attorney, you should retain the services of a competent criminal defense lawyer as quickly as possible.

 How does my case proceed after my arraignment?

 After the arraignment, your case will be scheduled for trial.
 On your trial date, your case will be resolved either by the trial before the judge will determine whether you're guilty or innocent based upon the evidence presented before them or through some other form of negotiations that could result in a guilty plea, a dismissal, or an agreement that the charts will be dismissed.
-If you successfully complete some type of counseling program.
+If you successfully complete some counseling program.

 Are there non-trial options available for me?

 Huntsville Municipal Court has a variety of diversionary programs.
-In most of these programs, you must admit guilt to the judge but, the judge will not accept your plea or find you guilty at the time of your admission, instead you will enter into an appropriate program and, if you are successful, at the conclusion of the program be permitted to withdraw your previously entered guilty plea and the charges against you will be dismissed.
+In most of these programs, you must admit guilt to the judge but, the judge will not accept your plea or find you guilty at the time of your admission, instead you will enter into an appropriate program and, if you are successful, after the program be permitted to withdraw your previously entered guilty plea and the charges against you will be dismissed.
 This is very important.
 If you would like to seek the expungement of your criminal record at some point in the future.

 What happens if I want to appeal my case?